awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 }
 ```

-Remember that any time you change the agent configuration file, you must then restart the agent to have the changes take effect\.
+Remember that any time you change the agent configuration file, you must restart the agent to have the changes take effect\.

 ## Collecting High\-Resolution Metrics With the CloudWatch agent<a name="CloudWatch-Agent-collect-high-resolution-metrics"></a>

 The `metrics_collection_interval` field specifies the time interval for the metrics collected, in seconds\.
 By specifying a value of less than 60 for this field, the metrics are collected as high\-resolution metrics\.

-For example, if your metrics should all be high\-resolution and collected every 10 seconds, specify 10 as the value for `metrics_collection_interval` under the `agent` section as a global metrics collection interval:
+For example, if your metrics should all be high\-resolution and collected every 10 seconds, specify 10 as the value for `metrics_collection_interval` under the `agent` section as a global metrics collection interval\.

 ```
 "agent": {